The herb pharm

 meet the farmers

 The Herb Pharm is a collection of three farms located in Southern Oregon.
 Founded by Ed Smith and Sarah Katz, their farm has grown substantially over the past 40 years.
-Today they have over 250 certified organic acres over three locations where they grow their herbs.
+Today they grow their herbs over 250 certified organic acres.

-Matt Dybala (pictured below) began his career with The Herb Pharm in 2007 after moving to Oregon.
+Farm Manager, Matt Dybala began his career at Herb Pharm in 2007.
 Since then he has been busy teaching people how to incorporate environmental stewardship into farming.
 He has also been working with pollinators in one form or another since 2007, even keeping bees for a number of years.
+In regards to farming Matt states, “We all work together here.
+Even the pollinators.
+They’ll work alongside you every day.
+If you create the right habitat, use the right farming techniques, you get to experience all these different pollinators.
+It makes for a rich experience.”

-Originally from Japan, Sayaka Lean (pictured below) studied horticulture with a garden design emphasis in England.
+Originally from Japan, Sayaka Lean studied horticulture in England with a garden design emphasis.
 She continued her horticultural studies at Ohio State University, which eventually resulted in an apprenticeship opportunity in the United States.
 From there, Sayaka permanently moved to Oregon and accepted a position as a landscaper at Herb Pharm, where she has been working since 2003.
 She has recently joined the Oregon Bee Atlas, which is part of the Oregon Bee Project.
+Sayaka enjoys the pollinator events they host on the farm, where they focused on broadening community knowledge and understanding.
+“Most people do not know much about native bees.
+So I like to be an educator.
+Working as a landscaper at this garden, there is so much diversity to share with people.
+I want this farm to be educational to the public.”